amitsarvate/jiraPlus/issues.md

 ## How to track
 - Use this file as the source of truth and mirror each line as a GitHub issue (labels shown in parentheses).
 Add assignees/estimates when creating issues.
 - Keep status in GitHub; periodically sync back here (or delete this file once issues exist in your tracker).
-- Keep branches small: 1–2 items per PR; after merge, move the issue to “Done” and deploy to staging for milestones M1+.
+- Keep branches small: 1–2 items per PR; after merge, move the issue to “Done”.
+Deploy to staging only after the late-cycle staging milestone is reintroduced.